-Give yourself permission to start slow; if you save $5 every week, you’ll have $260 at the end of the year.
+Give yourself permission to start slowly; if you save $5 every week, you’ll have $260 at the end of the year.
 As long as you’re moving in the right direction, you’re focused on what really matters: establishing the habit of saving.

 If you’re not sure where to start or how much you should be putting into your savings account, here’s a method to try: Start by saving 1% of your monthly income, and increase that by 1% each month.

 Set Up Automatic Transfers